 Adding, Eliminating Or Reducing Windows

-Did you know that brand new window locations can be created in certain areas of your home?
+Did you know that brand new window locations can be created in certain areas of your home by adding or eliminating windows?
 You can also reduce, enlarge or eliminate a window in your home.
 Whether you have lived in your home for several years or have just moved in you may want to change or add a window in a specific area.
 Maybe you’re looking to add more lighting or to take advantage of the view.
 You may also want to remove or reduce a window to create more privacy or for other aesthetic reasons.
 All of these options are possible but there are some things to consider before doing so.

 If you think you want a window installed in your home you should first use a piece of paper or cardboard representing the size of the window and put it on the wall for visualization purposes.
 You should also note the location of the window on the exterior as well.
 This will allow you to make sure that things on the outside of your home will not inhibit the window in any way.
 Your gas meter, electrical panel or any other meter should not be within at least 3 feet of the window opening.